1967 Clinton County, Pennsylvania shootings

 Spree shooting in Pennsylvania, U.S.

 On October 23, 1967, a series of shootings occurred at several locations in Clinton County, Pennsylvania, United States.
-The gunman, 40-year-old Leo Held, opened fire at his workplace in Lock Haven, the William T. Piper Memorial Airport, and the home of one of his neighbors in Loganton, killing six people and wounding six others.
+The gunman, 40-year-old Leo Held, opened fire at his workplace in Lock Haven, the William T. Piper Memorial Airport, and the home of one of his neighbors in Loganton, killing seven people (one of whom died five years later) and wounding five others.
 Held then engaged in a shootout with police, was mortally wounded, and died two days later in the hospital.